SpicepodSet

 {% endhint %}

-When volumes are configured, the operator creates per-replica `StatefulSet`s with `PersistentVolumeClaim`s.
-Increasing `storage_requests` triggers automatic PVC resizing.
+When `volume` is configured, the operator deploys per-replica `StatefulSet`s with `PersistentVolumeClaim`s.
+Increasing `storageRequests` triggers automatic PVC resizing.

 ## Service Account